kiwirafe/hexo-generator-plus/README.md

 ### Help Functions
 #### `get_posts()`
-Return all posts written in current language.
+Returns all posts written in current language.

 #### `get_categories()`
-Return all categories that contain at least a post in current language.
+Returns all categories that contain at least a post in current language.

 #### `get_tags()`
-Return all tags that contain at least one post in current language.
+Returns all tags that contain at least one post in current language.

 Note: The current language refers to the language of the page from which the function is called